 We've all been there: you're getting ready for a big night out, and as you take a look in the mirror, you realize that your lipstick has bled all over your teeth.
 Or maybe you applied too much lip liner and now your lips look two different sizes.
 Don't worry - we've got you covered!
 In this blog post, we will teach you how to deal with common lip mishaps.
 We'll also show you how to do a quick DIY makeover using everyday items from your kitchen.
-So whether your lipstick is bleeding or your lips are just looking a little tired, we've got the solutions for you!
+Whether your lipstick is bleeding or your lips are just looking a little tired, we've got the solutions for you!

 Lipstick Bleed: If your lipstick is bleeding, the best thing to do is to apply a lip liner that matches your lipstick color.
 This will help to contain the color and prevent it from spreading.
 Another option is to use a lip primer; this will create a barrier between your lips and the lipstick, which will also help to prevent color from bleeding.